OPEN BURNING AND PERMITS REQUIREMENTS

 - Permanent barbeques and portable fireplaces shall not be used for the disposal of stumps, rubbish, trash, or combustible waste material.

-- Barbeques on balconies, patios, and decks of residential structures having more than two (2) living units.
-See Barbeques on Balconies, Patios and Decks
+- Barbeques on Balconies, Patios and Decks There are additional requirements for barbeques on balconies, patios, and decks of residential structures having more than two (2) living units

 MISCELLANEOUS BURN PERMITS: